cltk/latin_text_lacus_curtius/README.md

-Lacuscurtius is a collection of Classical Greek and Latin texts.
+LacusCurtius is a collection of Classical Greek and Latin texts.

 These files are in the public domain, [as explained here](http://thelatinlibrary.com/about.html).
 For a declaration of these files' status in public domain, see LICENSE.md.